 After decades of service spanning the military, missionary work in Guatemala and Central Texas groups like Meals on Wheels, Heroes Night Out and Rotary Club of Georgetown, students at Georgetown ISD couldn’t ask for a better mentor than George Lourigan.
 View George’s official Legend page, including video and photos from his presentation ceremony.

 RecognizeGood presented the 50th RecognizeGood® Legend award to George Lourigan of the Rotary Club of Georgetown in a ceremony that took place at First United Methodist Church (410 E University Ave, Georgetown, TX), beginning at 12:00 pm on Friday, August 14, 2015.
-As part of the award presentation, the Rotary Club of Georgetown received a $1,000 pay-it-forward donation from RecognizeGood in George’s name.
+As part of the award presentation, the Rotary Club of Georgetown received a $1,000 pay-it-forward donation in George’s name.

 A retired 30-year lieutenant colonel in the United States Army, George has devoted his life to helping others.
 He is an active Rotarian overseeing and working on multiple Rotary projects both locally and internationally.
 He has volunteered time with Meals On Wheels for more than 7 years, and dedicates half a day each week to help improve the lives of fellow veterans through Heroes Night Out.
-George also impacts lives abroad through his missionary work in Guatemala, helping build schools and village communities for the past several years.
-To top it off, he stays incredibly active in his church, chairing extremely large church festivals with up to 6,000 attendees and teaching woodworking to youth to the tune of over 200 completed wood projects each year.
+George also impacts lives abroad through his missionary work in Guatemala.
+This work helps build schools and village communities for the past several years.
+To top it off, he stays incredibly active in his church.
+George chairs extremely large church festivals with up to 6,000 attendees.
+Furthermore, he teaches woodworking to youth to the tune of over 200 completed wood projects each year.